k-lyda/k-lyda/README.md

 Mostly using Python & stuff to build machine learning solutions or data pipelines.
 The later is also done in Ruby

-I'm very intrested in bring #machinelearning to production in a nice manner (aka MLOps)
+I'm very intrested in bring #machinelearning to production in a nice manner (aka MLOps) and making sure that good quality data are in proper palces (aka Data Engineering).

 ### 🌱 I’m currently learning ...
 - Ruby (in Data Engineering world)